nemec/nemec.github.io/_posts/2020-01-22-discover-cloudflare-wordpress-ip.md

 This method is, additionally, a bit of a blind process.
 Whether your check succeeds or not, you should expect to get a "faultCode" of 0 back from the server after your request.
-The XMl looks like this:
+The XML looks like this:

 ```
 <?xml version="1.0" encoding="UTF-8"?>